team-slide/Y1-helper/README.md

 ![img](n0ymao2kb3gf1)

-If after clicking Device > Install Firmware >Install Project Gallagher Core to setup Rockbox on your Y1 you find there's an issue, please use the Rockbox Feedback Thread pinned on the subreddit or report an issue at [github.com/rockbox-y1/rockbox](http://github.com/rockbox-y1/rockbox)
+If after clicking Device > Update >Install Project Gallagher Core to setup Rockbox on your Y1 you find there's an issue, please use the Rockbox Feedback Thread pinned on the subreddit or report an issue at [github.com/rockbox-y1/rockbox](http://github.com/rockbox-y1/rockbox)

 # What something breaks?